Pita Gus Sowakula: 2019–2022

 Sowakula rejoined the Chiefs squad for their upcoming season after head coach Colin Cooper named his inclusion during the 2019 Super Rugby side announcement in October 2018.
 He made consecutive appearances from the reserves and started at both flanker and number 8 after being called up midway through the year once recovered from an injury that had him earlier sidelined.
 Sowakula scored his maiden Super Rugby try against the Reds in Hamilton and lead the game in most individual tackles with 25.
 He was also named in SANZAAR round fifteen team of the week after making the most tackles of any player, scoring a try and was the only forward in the round to make multiple clean breaks in his performance against the Reds.

 Near the end of his second season with the Chiefs, Sowakula made comment on possible selection for the Fiji national team for their 2019 Rugby World Cup squad.
 After discussions with coach John McKee, he chose not to make himself available.
 In August 2019, he received player of the match and picked up three Duane Monkley Medal points in his return to the Mitre 10 Cup competition with Taranaki against Manawatu.
 He would later overcome a minor injury sustained against Northland to be reselected for a Ranfurly Shield challenge against Otago midway into the season.
 Sowakula scored his fourth domestic try in a defeat to Waikato in Hamilton.

-In 2021, Sowakula had another great season for the Chiefs.
-Having earned a surprise call-up to the Chiefs midway through the 2018 season, the 1.95m, 110 kg power player has gone from strength to strength in 33 appearances for the club, being a standout in a losing cause in 2020, and now hitting his straps again on a comeback from injury.
+In 2021, Sowakula had another strong season for the Chiefs.
+After receiving a call-up to the Chiefs midway through the 2018 season, the 1.95m, 110 kg forward has made 33 appearances for the club.
+He was a notable performer during the team’s 2020 season and returned to form in 2021 following an injury.